 Kerry Griffin of MERGE has been “all in” with partner CareerSpring for many reasons.

 “I was exposed to CareerSpring through our private equity partner.
 Being a first generation student myself, I was immediately drawn to the mission.
 The more I learned, the more I loved.
 From the founder to the internal leadership and external volunteers, there's something so special about everyone.
 I praise CareerSpring's efforts and their success.
-I cherish my involvement with the board as well as my opportunity to advise and influence the bright careers of this deserving group.” - Kerry Griffin, Chief Talent Officer, MERGE
+I cherish my involvement with the board as well as my opportunity to advise and influence the bright careers of this deserving group."
+Kerry Griffin, MERGE

 Chemistry isn’t the only criterion to consider, but it can be important in establishing and maintaining motivation to collaborate with a partner, through bumps as well as successes.

-Simple Evaluation Tool
+Sample Evaluation Tool

 Below is a sample tool you could use to evaluate prospective partners.
 It assumes you might want to consider --